mihaliskavousanakis/TransportCocktails/README.md

 The porosity profile can be obtained running the file: porosity_optimization.m and should produce phi=0.83209*r^5.1257+0.16791

-The folder NonAdheringNonReleasingLiposomes_KineticProperties includes all files required to reproduce the fitting of kinetic parameters adopted for the simulation of non-releasing/non-adhering liposomes.
+The folder NonAdheringNonReleasingLiposomes_TransportProperties includes all files required to reproduce the fitting of transport parameters adopted for the simulation of non-releasing/non-adhering liposomes.
 Executing the script: main_script
 a) generates the mat file (running data_generation) originating from the raw data measurements (Non-Adhering Liposomes_Uptake and Clearance_Final Concentration.xlsx)
 b) executes nonlinear fitting (function nlnfit) to perform the fit of liposome effective diffusion coefficient, and the mass transfer coefficients during uptake and clearance experiments.